 Releasing Emotions Stored in the Body

-Over the past few years I’ve begun using Flower Essences.
+Over the past few years, I’ve begun using Flower Essences.
 I began with Bach Rescue Remedy for anxiety but initially had no idea what flower essences were!
 I just knew it was a plant-based method that worked to soothe anxiety.
-I was especially impressed with how well it worked in my son.
-Similar to our steps of being honest with God for emotional wellness, he could step back, see triggers and feel more in control.
+I was especially impressed with how well it worked for my son.
+Similar to our steps of being honest with God for emotional wellness, he could step back, see triggers, and feel more in control.
 It was literal gold!

 Flower Essences Healing

 Medications and talk therapy certainly have their place and their benefits and have undoubtedly saved countless lives.
 These modalities can sometimes, however, miss out on showing us how to heal.

 When I learned about what flower essences are – the vibrations of flowers captured in water and preserved in order to transmit their specific benefits to our bodies at a cellular level – I was intrigued!
 Floored really, because doesn’t it sound a tad bizarre to our modern minds?

 Plus just the terms “vibrational healing” and “energy healing”, can raise flags for Christians.
 This is because we know our spirit is to be protected!
 If this isn’t for you, that’s okay.
 There are many ways to improve your mind, body and spirit wellness.

 Conversely, one does not have to be spiritual or fully aware of how flower essences work for them to be beneficial.
 I didn’t know they were a method of energy healing to start, and my son didn’t know the mechanics of the lozenge that beautifully calmed his anxiety, but it worked all the same.

 I’ll be taking a deeper look at flower essences and the intersection of energy healing and Christianity soon.
 In the meantime, I encourage you to check out Freedom Flowers.
 I’ve recently trained with them as a Practitioner and love the intersection of faith and energy there!